 ||The Transfer verb is used to transfer the call to another number.|

-BXML events are HTTP messages that are sent to your application server to notify you of activity related to your Bandwidth resources during a BXML usage.
+BXML callbacks are HTTP messages that are sent to your application server to notify you of activity related to your Bandwidth resources during a BXML usage.